|Revision Date:||March 30, 2010|

 IV.
 Responsibility for Key Control.

 A. Each individual issued a key is responsible for control of that key.
 Immediate supervisors are responsible to ensure subordinate keys are returned when the subordinate no longer requires them.
+Supervisors must ensure that all keys are returned to the Maintenance department.

-C. The Operations Department will maintain a master computerized database documenting key assignments and the overall keying system, and a key locker.
+C. The Operations Department will maintain a master computerized database documenting key assignment and the overall keying system, and a key locker.
 The Operations Division will also be responsible for making and destroying keys, and for documenting those actions.

 V. Lost Keys.

 A. Lost keys must be reported to USCA Public Safety as soon as possible once the loss is discovered.
 Requests to replace lost keys must be submitted using a USCA Key Request Form with all of the originally required signatures and a detailed explanation concerning the loss.
 Lost keys will be replaced at a cost of $25.00 for each individual lock key and $50.00 each for all other keys unless an Associate Chancellor, the Vice Chancellor or the Chancellor grants a waiver.
+If a key is lost and the department/ building has to be re-keyed, then cost to re-key that building will be absorbed by the associated department.